FadiAlNajar20/Tunify-Platform/README.md

 Step 4: Register Repositories in Program.cs

+## Navigation and Routing Functionalities

+### Navigation

+In this lab, advanced navigation features have been added to enhance user experience and facilitate smooth transitions between different parts of the application.
+Key improvements include:

+- **Dynamic Navigation**: Users can now navigate between different pages dynamically based on the content and context.
+This includes linking to specific playlists, viewing detailed information about songs, and accessing artist profiles directly from playlists and songs.

+- **Breadcrumb Navigation**: Breadcrumbs have been implemented to help users keep track of their location within the application and easily navigate back to previous pages or sections.

+### Routing

+Routing functionality has been extended to support more complex URL patterns and navigation scenarios:

+- **Parameterized Routes**: Routes now support parameters, allowing users to navigate to specific resources, such as viewing a playlist by its ID or an artist by their name.

+- **Nested Routing**: The application now supports nested routes, which allow for hierarchical navigation and better organization of related content, such as songs within a playlist or albums within an artist's profile.

 ## Conclusion

 The Tunify Platform is designed to provide a rich and organized music streaming